xnuinside/simple-ddl-parser/README.md

 3. Half of changelogs moved to ARCHIVE_CHANGELOG.txt
 4. Added base support for CREATE DOMAIN statement
 5. Added base support for CREATE SCHEMA [IF NOT EXISTS] ...
 [AUTHORIZATION] statement, added new type keyword 'schemas'

-**v0.15.0**
-1. Garbage like '‘’' quotes are ignored now and changed to normal.
-2. Added support for HQL: LINES TERMINATED BY, COMMENT (for table), ROW FORMAT SERDE, WITH SERDEPROPERTIES ( "input.regex" =  "..some regex..")
-3. Fixed issue when primary key with default option was not parsed correct - https://github.com/xnuinside/simple-ddl-parser/issues/40
-4. Fixed issue when expression in default value was not parsed correct - https://github.com/xnuinside/simple-ddl-parser/issues/39
-5. Added support for comments in Columns (except one case when COMMENT goes after DEFAULT word, in this case does not parse correct now - will be fixed in next releases)

-**v0.14.0**
-1. Added support for CONSTRAINT ...
-PRIMARY KEY ...
-2. Added support for ENCRYPT [+ NO SALT, SALT, USING] statements for Oracle dialect.
-All default values taken from this doc https://docs.oracle.com/en/database/oracle/oracle-database/21/asoag/encrypting-columns-tables2.html
-Now if you use output_mode='oracle' in column will be showed new property 'encrypt'.
-If no ENCRYPT statement will be in table defenition - then value will be 'None', but if ENCRYPT exists when in encrypt property you will find this information:

-{'encrypt' : {
-    'salt': True,
-    'encryption_algorithm': 'AES192',
-    'integrity_algorithm': 'SHA-1'
-    }}

-3. Added support for oracle STORAGE statement, 'oracle' output_mode now has key 'storage' in table data defenition.
-4. Added support for TABLESPACE statement after columns defenition

-**v0.12.1**
-1. () after DEFAULT now does not cause an issue
-2. ' and " does not lost now in DEFAULT values

-**v0.12.0**
-1. Added support for MSSQL: types with 2 words like 'int IDENTITY', FOREIGN KEY REFERENCES statement, supported 'max' as type size, CONSTRAINT ...
-UNIQUE statement in table defenition, CONSTRAINT ...
-CHECK, CONSTRAINT ...
-FOREIGN KEY
-2. Added output_mode types: 'mysql', 'mssql' for SQL Server, 'oracle'.
-If chosed one of the above - added key 'constraints' in table defenition by default. 'constraints' contain dict with keys 'uniques', 'checks', 'references' it this is a COSTRAINT ..
-CHECK 'checks' key will be still in data output, but it will be duplicated to 'constraints': {'checks': ...}
-3. Added support for ALTER ADD ...
-UNIQUE
-4. Added support for CREATE CLUSTERED INDEX, if output_mode = 'mssql' then index will have additional arg 'clustered'.
-5. Added support for DESC & NULLS in CREATE INDEX statements.
-Detailed information places in key 'detailed_columns' in 'indexes', example: '
-'index': [{'clustered': False,
-                'columns': ['extra_funds'],
-                'detailed_columns': [{'name': 'extra_funds',
-                                        'nulls': 'LAST',
-                                        'order': 'ASC'}],
-6. Added support for statement ALTER TABLE ...
-ADD CONSTRAINT ...
-DEFAULT ...
-FOR ... ;

-**v0.11.0**
-1. Now table can has name 'table'
-2. Added base support for statement CREATE TYPE:  AS ENUM, AS OBJECT, INTERNALLENGTH, INPUT, OUTPUT (not all properties & types supported yet.)
-3. Added argument 'group_by_type' in 'run' method that will group output by type of parsed entities like:
-'tables': [all_pasrsed_tables], 'sequences': [all_pasrsed_sequences], 'types': [all_pasrsed_types], 'domains': [all_pasrsed_domains]
-4. Type in column defenition also can be "schema"."YourCustomType"
-5. " now are not dissapeared if you use them in DDL.